-Here are 4 steps to stop an iPhone from automatically lowering the volume.
+Here’s how to stop an iPhone from automatically lowering the volume:

 Let’s get started!

 How to Stop an iPhone From Automatically Lowering the Volume?